bfanger/pixi-inspector/README.md

 # PixiJS Devtools

-Browser extension to debug games and apps written with [Pixi.js](http://pixijs.com/).
+Browser extension to debug games and apps written with [PixiJS](http://pixijs.com/).

 ## Features

 - Show the scene graph
 - View and edit properties
-- Highlight the active node in the view.
+- Outline the active node in the viewport.
 - The active node is available in the developer console as `$pixi`
-- Right-click on the view to activate a node
+- Right-click in the viewport to activate a node

 ## Installation